Rod Dowhower

-Rodney Douglas Dowhower (born April 15, 1943) is a former American football player and coach.
+Rodney Douglas Dowhower (born April 15, 1943) is an American former football player and coach.
 He was the head coach at Stanford University and Vanderbilt University; in between he was the head coach of the Indianapolis Colts of the National Football League (NFL).

-A graduate of Santa Barbara High School, Dowhower quarterbacked the Dons football team to the CIF Southern Section 4-A Division championship in 1960, defeating Centennial High School of Compton 19-6 at the Los Angeles Memorial Coliseum.
+A graduate of Santa Barbara High School, Dowhower quarterbacked the Dons football team to the CIF Southern Section 4-A Division championship in 1960, defeating Centennial High School of Compton 19–6 at the Los Angeles Memorial Coliseum.
 Dowhower went on to star at San Diego State and later became an assistant for his coach Don Coryell, serving as Aztecs offensive coordinator for five seasons.
 When Coryell left to become head coach of the St. Louis Cardinals in 1973, Dowhower followed him and served one season as wide receivers coach.
 Returning to the college ranks, Dowhower served as offensive coordinator at UCLA for two seasons under Dick Vermeil, then spent one season in the same role at Boise State.

 In 1977, Dowhower became wide receivers coach for Stanford under new head coach Bill Walsh.
 After two seasons on staff, Dowhower was promoted to head coach at Stanford on January 9, 1979, a day after Walsh announced his departure to lead the NFL's San Francisco 49ers, After leading the Cardinal to a 5–5–1 record in 1979, he left in January 1980 to become the offensive coordinator for the NFL's Denver Broncos under head coach Red Miller.
 With a change in ownership in February 1981, Dan Reeves became the head coach the following month; Dowhower stayed on staff as the receivers coach.